EBIvariation/metadata-ws/docs/security.md

 1. Setup and configure Keycloak server with realm, client, role, mapper and user [as described in the official documentation](https://www.keycloak.org/docs/latest/getting_started/index.html)
 2. Ensure that the following Keycloak settings are configured as described:
-     - Role: “SERVICE_OPERATOR”.
-This role name is mandatory.
+     - Role "SERVICE_OPERATOR": This role name is mandatory.
 It could be either client role or realm role.
      - User name Mapper: Keycloak returns access token in JWT.
-Logged in username is returned in claim “preferred\_username” in access token.
-Spring Security OAuth2 resource Server expects username in claim “user\_name”.
-Hence a mapper to map logged in username to a new claim named user_name is required
+The logged in username is returned in claim "preferred\_username" in said access token, but Spring Security OAuth2 expects the username in claim "user\_name".
+Hence a mapper to a new claim named "user\_name" is required.
      - 'Redirect URL' in client settings should point to where the metadata API is running